-Carly Zinn had a great start in her first season as the head field hockey coach/assistant athletic director at Dickinson.
+Carly Zinn (Lock Haven '10) enters her fourth season as the head field hockey coach and assistant athletic director at Dickinson.
 Zinn returned to Dickinson having served as the program's top assistant for three seasons (2010-2013).
 In June of 2013, she was hired as the head field hockey coach at York College, where she spent three seasons building the Spartan program into a championship contender.

 In her first season returning to Dickinson, Zinn led the Red Devils to a 12-7 record and an appearance in the semifinals of the Centennial Conference playoffs.
 Junior Kim Monteferante '18 was named the program's second All-American, earning third-team honors.
 The Red Devils broke school records for goals, assists and points in a season while Chelsea Kramer '19 set a new single season scoring record and Catherine Perlmutter '17 became the program's all-time leader in career goals and points, and tied for the top spot in assists.

 Kramer would move into second on the program’s all-time scoring list, scoring 43 goals and handing out 13 assists for 99 points.
 Her 43 goals rank her third in program history as well.
 In the past three seasons, Zinn has produced seven All-Conference selections, four All-Region honorees and one All-American.
 The team has also been consistently well represented on the Centennial Conference Academic Honor Roll and recognized as a National Academic Squad by the National Field Hockey Coaches Association (NFHCA).

 During her previous Dickinson assignment, Zinn was the lead assistant and the interim head coach during the search for Caitlin Dallmeyer, who took over as the head coach at Lehigh University.
 Their recruiting efforts built the foundation for a program that has produced four straight winning seasons with at least 11 wins and three appearances in the Centennial Conference semifinals.